 - Mustard

-Prepare the ingredients: cook the pasta according to package directions rinse, drain and chop the spinach, olives, and sun-dried tomatoes.
-Mix up the dressing.
+Prepare the ingredients: Cook the pasta according to package directions, rinse in cold water, and drain and chop the spinach, olives, and sun-dried tomatoes.
+Combine the dressing ingredients.

 Ingredient Notes & Substitutions